 All The assessment is required for all propulsion modes.
 Motor The assessment is required for an endorsement valid for motor propelled vessels.
 Steam The assessment is required for an endorsement valid for steam propelled vessels.

-The assessment is required for an endorsement valid for gas turbine propelled vessels.

-The assessment is satisfied by completion of an approved or accepted course.
-The mari
+GT The assessment is required for an endorsement valid for gas turbine propelled vessels.
+Course The assessment is satisfied by completion of an approved or accepted course.

-The assessment is satisfied by completion of an approved or accepted course.
 The mariner's course completion certificate will be sufficient documentation of completion of the assessment.